ZekeAranyLucas/material-takehome/README.md

 ## Overview

 ### Prompt

 > Build an in-memory filesystem!
 This is a simplified file system that supports both files and directories.
 You don’t have to work with any actual files, everything will just be contained in-memory.
 >
 > Write functions that correspond to familiar file system commands.
 We only care about the capabilities, so you may choose to combine multiple capabilities into one function, or even split up one capability amongst multiple functions (up to you).
 You can leave comments and TODOs if there are ideas or issues you want to discuss or point out, but don’t have time to implement/fix, or aren’t quite sure how.

 ### Proposal

-Build project using Codespaces and Java to optimize for accessibility by reviewers.
+Build the project using Codespaces and Java to optimize for accessibility by reviewers.
 Since we are using Java, integrating with NIO will get us the richest possible implementation.
 See [Decision Records](#decision-records) for details.

 ### Results

 **Implementation based on FileSystemProvider has proven to be a success and a lot of fun!**

 Once all of the [functional requirements](#functional-requirements) were met, many of the extension capabilities were also usable, or added by simple incremental changes (eg, streams, paths, tree walks, move, and copy).
-And some features come almost for free, like import files from the OS.
+And some features come almost for free, like importing files from the OS.

 # Verifying the requirements